sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 *"urn:ietf:params:oauth:grant-type:token-exchange"*.

 ## Discovery
-Client SHOULD use OP discovery to avoid manual configuration and risk of mistakes Clients and protected resources SHOULD cache OpenID Provider metadata once an OP has been discovered and used by the client.
+Client SHOULD use OpenID Provider discovery to avoid manual configuration and risk of mistakes Clients and protected resources SHOULD cache OpenID Provider metadata once an OpenID Provider has been discovered and used by the client.

 Relying Parties and other Clients use the public keys made available from the jwks endpoint to validate the signature on tokens.
-The OIDC spec recommends using the HTTP Cache-Control Header option and the max-age directive to inform clients how long they can cache the public keys for before returning to the jwks_uri location to retrieve replacement keys from the IdP.
+The OIDC spec recommends using the HTTP Cache-Control Header option and the max-age directive to inform clients how long they can cache the public keys for before returning to the jwks_uri location to retrieve replacement keys from the Identity Provider.

 To rotate keys, the decrypting party can publish new keys at its jwks_uri location and remove from the JWK Set those that are being decommissioned.
 The jwks_uri SHOULD include a